RahulRJB/Obsidian-RJB/My Vault/Notes/RCNN.md

 # Content:

-- [[CNN]] goal: Predict output in an image
+- [[CNN]] goal: Predict output in an image.
-- Object detection models: Also has to predict the bounding boxes along with the predictions
+- Object detection models: Predict output in an image along with bounding boxes.
 - ### Process:
 	- The CNN bit used ![[Attachments/Pasted image 20240904135328.png]]
 	- For object detection task we have to modify it a little bit. firstly all of the things we do after